Associate Professor and Graduate Director

 Parts of Prof. Laurence's doctoral dissertation, "Jane Jacobs, American Architectural Criticism and Urban Design Theory, 1935-1965," have been published in Journal of Architectural Education, Journal of the Society of Architectural Historians, and Journal of Urban Design.

 Book chapters include “Modern (or Contemporary) Architecture c.
-1959” in A Critical History of Contemporary Architecture, 1960-2010 (Ashgate, 2014); “Jane Jacobs, the Townscape Movement, and Critical Urban Design” in Alternative Visions of Postwar Reconstruction: Creating the Modern Townscape (2014), and “The Unknown Jane Jacobs” in Reconsidering Jane Jacobs (Planners Press, 2011).
+1959” in (Ashgate, 2014); “Jane Jacobs, the Townscape Movement, and Critical Urban Design” in Alternative Visions of Postwar Reconstruction: Creating the Modern Townscape (2014), and “The Unknown Jane Jacobs” in Reconsidering Jane Jacobs (Planners Press, 2011).
 Two books, Becoming Jane Jacobs and The Routledge Reader’s Guide to The Death and Life of Great American Cities are forthcoming from Penn Press and Taylor and Francis.

 Apart from his research and writing in urban design, Dr. Laurence is interested in intersections of architectural theory and the history and philosophy of science, and in 2005, he presented a paper "On the Concept of Experience in Leon Battista Alberti's De re aedificatoria" at a European Science Foundation conference in Ireland.
 His teaching, which includes the foundations architectural history and theory course “Ten Revolutions and the Emergence of Modern Architecture” (ARCH 8600), covers a broad range of architectural and urban history and emphasizes intersections of architectural history and intellectual history at large.